-In undergraduate programmes, students' academic standing is assessed each semester.
-To maintain the status of 'good' academic standing a student is required to pass at least 50% of points enrolled in any one semester.
-Failure to meet the 50% threshold will mean that a student's academic status in their next semester of study is amended and s/he will be reviewed.
+In undergraduate programmes, students' academic standing is assessed each semester (including summer school).
+To maintain the status of good academic standing a student is required to pass at least 50% of points enrolled in a semester.
+Failure to meet the 50% threshold will mean that a student's academic status in their next semester of study is amended and advice and support as appropriate will be offered.
 Continued failure to meet the criteria to attain 'good' academic standing will result in a student's status being revised to 'academic restriction' and finally 'enrolment terminated'.
 More information about Academic Standing can be found here.

-Aegrotat and Compassionate Consideration
+Aegrotat and Special Consideration

 This is a University process that applies only to University Examinations (and Tests).
 Full details are in the University of Auckland Calendar Examination Regulation 13.
-For assignment information, see Compassionate Consideration (Unavoidable Circumstances).
+For assignment information, see Faculty Special Consideration (Unavoidable Circumstances).